 Students are granted admission with the understanding that they are to remain for a full term.
 A student who enrolls in a class but does not attend or stops attending and does not officially withdraw may not receive a refund.
 An official withdrawal from the University begins with the respective graduate or professional office.
 Please note that the Business Office manages the refund policy, not the individual programs.
-A prorated refund will be made according to an established refund schedule that takes into account the particular characteristics of each course (traditional, on-line, nontraditional term, etc.) Please contact the Business Office for more information.
+A prorated refund will be made according to an established refund schedule that takes into account the particular characteristics of each course (traditional, on-line, nontraditional term, etc.) Requests for information should be directed to the Business Office; telephone 501-279-4336; or email businessoffice@harding.edu.